spack/spack-tutorial/tutorial_packaging.rst

    :language: python

 Notice the variant directive is retained as a ``variants`` dictionary in ``self.spec``.
-Also note the value provided by the user is accessed by the entry's ``value`` property.
+Also note that the value provided by the user is accessed by the entry's ``value`` property.

 Now run the installation again with the ``--verbose`` install option -- to